 The Migrant Children’s Project

-Our Migrant Children’s Project (MCP) provides one-to-one legal advice on issues affecting children subject to immigration control through its advice line and outreach programme and a range of free resources and online information.
+Our Migrant Children’s Project (MCP) provides one-to-one legal advice on issues affecting children subject to immigration control through email advice and outreach programme and a range of free resources and online information.
 It provides training to practitioners working with young refugees and migrants.
 The MCP also undertakes research and policy advocacy, combining specialist technical knowledge about the domestic and international law with evidence from front-line work, to ensure children’s rights are embedded in law and in practice.

 Our Legal Practice Unit (LPU) has a legal aid contract to provide legal casework advice, assistance and legal representation to clients in relation to immigration and asylum matters, such as: